 - Continuous integration: OpenSource components come from multiple sources.
 Both their APIs and functionalities upgrade independently, this without any global consistency.
 Depending on targeted market, a given distribution is typically composed of 500 to 1000 independent packages, and each package has it own life management cycle.
 Every distribution needs to be rebuilt continuously each time one of its composing package is updated.
 The end goal is to guaranty the global coherency of each distribution and the alignment of the individual composing packages with the upstream versions.

 - Collaborate with the community to get patches and contributions accepted within projects main stream development tree.
-Making the effort to get patches and modifications accepted by the community is critical on a long run.
-Until a patch is not accepted within main tree, it is necessary to back-port it for each new version of the package.
+Making the effort to get patches and modifications accepted by the community is critical in the long run.
+Until a patch is accepted within the main tree, it is necessary to back-port it for each new version of the package.